kiwiirc/kiwiirc-wiki/Configuration.md

 Example: `true` or `false`

 When the user session is saved via `startupOptions.state_key` only the user settings are saved.
 Set this option to true to also save the users networks and channels.

+##### `startupOptions.greetingText`
+Example: "Hello!"

+The header that is shown on the startup page.
+HTML may also be used here.

+##### `startupOptions.buttonText`
+Example: "Start"

+The text that is shown on the connect button on the startup page.
+HTML may also be used here.

+##### `startupOptions.infoContent`
+Example: "Welcome to my network!
+Please visit my homepage for help."

+The HTML content that is shown on the right side of the startup page.

+##### `startupOptions.infoBackground`
+Example: "/info_background.jpg"

+The background image for the right side of the startup page.